Billie Eilish: Influences

-Eilish grew up listening to the Beatles, Justin Bieber, Green Day, Arctic Monkeys, Linkin Park and Lana Del Rey.
+Eilish grew up listening to the Beatles, Justin Bieber, Green Day, the 1975, Arctic Monkeys, Nine Inch Nails, Linkin Park and Lana Del Rey.
 She has said that stumbling upon Aurora's "Runaway" on YouTube inspired her to pursue a music career.
 Hip hop is her favorite genre and biggest inspiration.

-Eilish has cited Tyler, the Creator, Childish Gambino, and Avril Lavigne as major musical and style influences for her.
-Other influences include Adele, Earl Sweatshirt, James Blake, Amy Winehouse, the Spice Girls, Lorde, Marina and the Diamonds, Britney Spears, Taylor Swift, Nicki Minaj, XXXTentacion, and Twenty One Pilots.
-Eilish has also named Rihanna as an inspiration for her style choices after she called fashion her "defense mechanism" during an acceptance speech.
+She has recounted that Matty Healy was an early inspiration for her: "His show is the second show I ever went to in my life.
+He changed so much about who I am, how I write music."
+She has also cited Tyler, the Creator, Childish Gambino, and Avril Lavigne as major musical and style influences.
+Other influences include Adele, Earl Sweatshirt, James Blake, Amy Winehouse, the Spice Girls, Lorde, Marina, Britney Spears, Taylor Swift, Nicki Minaj, XXXTentacion, and Twenty One Pilots.
+She has also shown appreciation for Paramore after inviting Hayley Williams to join her set during Williams's first Coachella set to perform an acoustic version of "Misery Business" and sing "Happier Than Ever".
+Eilish also named Rihanna as an inspiration for her style choices after she called fashion her "defense mechanism" during an acceptance speech.
 She has also credited Damon Albarn for changing the way she views art and music creation.

-Eilish has been compared in the media to Lavigne, Lorde and Del Rey, the last of whom she says she does not want to be compared to, stating, "That woman [Del Rey] has made her brand so perfect for her whole career and she shouldn't have to hear that."
+Eilish has been compared in the media to Lavigne, Lorde and Del Rey, the last of whom she says she does not want to be compared to, saying, "That woman has made her brand so perfect for her whole career and she shouldn't have to hear that."
 Eilish said that Ariana Grande's 2019 album Thank U, Next inspired her to continue making music.